Síle na gCíogh

 In our own times the autobahns of Germany have produced the Autobahnkirche (Catholic and Lutheran), open at all times to service the 'spiritual requirements' of fraught travellers.
 These pit-stops for the pious and frazzled are pale and sad imitations of the churches which lined the routes to Rome and, especially, Santiago.
 Catering for poor pedestrians as well as the rich on horseback or in carriages, they were, of course, far more frequent than the service-stops on modern motorways.

 This servicing of the Pilgrim Roads from the Baltic and the Hungarian Plain to Atlantic Spain brought – and distributed – riches throughout Europe: wealth and the means to move it unknown since Roman times.
-This wealth, of course, attracted all sorts of unwelcome attachments, such as entertainers, jongleurs and whores, pedlars of all kinds, and people displaying deformities or strange animals.
+This wealth, of course, attracted all sorts of unwelcome (to the church) attachments, such as musicians, entertainers, jongleurs and whores, pedlars of all kinds, and people displaying deformities or strange animals.
 Even now, in France, the last survivors of a disgusting tradition of exhibiting doped piglets and kids in cages for children to stroke, attract no opprobrium from a population brought up to regard animals as stupid machines.

 Concupiscent and/or adulterous woman being dragged to Hell by a devil, a capital at Saint-Benoît-sur-Loire.